 - It’s more than just the money.

 Direct compensation refers to the salary and the benefits, and it’s what formally appears in the contracts.
 However, indirect compensation has an impact just as powerful as a good salary, if not more, on an employee.
 This includes the work culture, training and development courses, workplace relationships, and how much of the company’s values and principles are shared by the employee.
-According to Harvard Business Review, why clients stay will depend on the job satisfaction and the work environment.
+According to the Harvard Business Review, why employees stay will depend on their job satisfaction and the work environment.